Karen Quinones Miller: Biography

-Karen E. Quinones Miller was born in New York City to Marjorie Bayne Quinones and Jose Quinones.
+Miller was born in New York City to Marjorie (Bayne) Quinones and Jose Quinones.
 She has a twin sister, Kathleen, and a younger brother, Joseph.
 Her older brother, David Quinones, died in 2008.
 She is African-American.

-Miller dropped out of junior high school at the age of 13, and says she spent most of her youth running the streets of Harlem.
+She dropped out of junior high school at the age of 13, and says she spent most of her youth running the streets of Harlem.
 Although she was not officially home-schooled, her parents both insisted that she continue her education on her own, and gave her an extensive reading list.
 It was then that her interest in Harlem history was born, as she read novels and poetry by Langston Hughes, Ralph Ellison, Nella Larsen, and Claude McKay.
 Tired of the fast life, she joined the U. S. Navy in 1980.
 After her enlistment was over in 1985, she married Kenneth W. Miller, whom she had met while still in service.
 Their daughter, Camille R. Quinones Miller, was born in April 1987, and they divorced in May of that same year.

 In 1988, she moved to Philadelphia and worked as a secretary for the Philadelphia Daily News.
 While there, she wrote letters to the City Editor complaining about what she considered the biased coverage of people of color.
 Finally fed up, Miller gave her two-week notice, and enrolled at Temple University to major in journalism.
 She graduated with a 3.88 GPA, causing her to often joke, "Just goes to prove, the only thing I missed by not going to high school was the prom."
 Miller worked for a year for the Virginian-Pilot in Norfolk, Virginia, then moved back to Philadelphia in 1994 to become a staff writer for The Philadelphia Inquirer.